-Install PHP, Apache, And MySQL In Mac Without MAMP
+How to Install PHP, Apache, and MySQL on a Mac Without Using MAMP

-Using MAMP is probably the easiest way to have PHP, Apache, and MySQL up and running in OS X. You simply put the application in the Application folder, launch the app, and hit the Start Server button and off you go.
+Using MAMP is probably the easiest way to get PHP, Apache, and MySQL up and running on macOS.
+You simply place the application in the Applications folder, launch the app, and click the Start Server button.
+It’s that simple.

 Step 1: Enable Sublime Text Command Line

-First, since I’m using Sublime Text, I would like to enable the Sublime Text command line so I will be able to open files and folders through Terminal, and edit them within Sublime Text.
-Here’s how to do this.
+First, since I’m using Sublime Text, I want to enable the Sublime Text command line so I can open files and folders through Terminal and edit them within Sublime Text.
+Here’s how to do it:

-1. Create a symlink of Sublime Text subl binary in the ~/bin folder with this command:
+1. Create a symlink of the Sublime Text subl binary in the ~/bin folder with this command:

 ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" ~/bin/subl

-It will return the Usage and the list of Arguments that can be used with subl, as you can see from the screenshot below.
-In addition, this also ensures that subl is registered and working.
+This will return the Usage and the list of Arguments that can be used with subl, as shown in the screenshot below.
+Additionally, this confirms that subl is registered and working.

 Step 2: Configure PHP

-As mentioned, PHP has already been installed in OS X. You can check the PHP version that is installed in Terminal with the following command:
+As mentioned, PHP is already installed on macOS.
+You can check the installed PHP version in Terminal with the following command:

 php -v